Port Melbourne: History

-In the early years of Port Melbourne, the suburb was separated from neighboring Albert Park by a large shallow lagoon.
+In the early years of Port Melbourne, the suburb was separated from neighbouring Albert Park by a large shallow lagoon.
 This was gradually filled in over the years, with the last of it completed in 1929.
 Today the area is largely covered by the eponymous Lagoon Reserve, a public park to the east of the Esplanade between Liardet Street and Graham Street, although the original extent of the lagoon was much greater.

 As a transport hub, Port Melbourne had numerous hotels.
 Early industries included a sugar refining, soap production, candle works, chemical works, rice and flour mills, gasworks, a distillery and a boot factory.
 Station and Princes Piers were major places of arrival to Australia for immigrants prior to the availability of affordable air travel.

 For many years Port Melbourne was a focus of Melbourne's criminal underworld, which operated smuggling syndicates on the docks.
 The old Ships Painters and Dockers Union was notorious for being controlled by gangsters.
 The Waterside Workers Federation, on the other hand, was a stronghold of the Communist Party of Australia.

 With the amalgamation of the local Council into the City of Port Phillip in 1994, many of Port Melbourne's civic institutions were adaptively reused.
 As a result, the Port Melbourne Town Hall is now a public library.

 As the importance of the Port has declined, and as manufacturing industries have moved out of the inner city area, Port Melbourne has increasingly become a residential suburb.
 The area where Port Melbourne originally developed, around Station Pier and Princes Pier, has been redeveloped with a mixture of apartment complexes and medium-density housing, the best known of which is the Beacon Cove development.